 There are also several Hung Shing temples on some of Hong Kong’s Outlying Islands as well as overseas.

-The Hung Shing Festival is held on the 13th Day of 2nd Moon of the Lunar Calendar, which will 10 March in 2017.
-The celebration usuallly stretches over two weekends.
+The Hung Shing Festival is held on the 13th Day of 2nd Moon of the Lunar Calendar, which takes place on 19 March on 2019.
+The celebration usually stretches over two weekends.

 The largest Hung Shing celebration is held at the Hung Shing Temple in Ho Sheung Heung, which is located on the outskirts of Sheung Shui in the Northern New Territories.